 - Removing a Download in the Scribd App

-Offline Reading on the Scribd App
+- Offline Reading on Your Computer

-Remember, though: Books stored on your device can only be opened through the app and we don't permit access to a stored book's file.
+Keep in mind that books stored on your device can only be opened through the app and we don't permit access to a stored book's file.

 If you're having trouble storing or reading a title on your device, don't be shy!
 Send Scribd support a message, and they'll see what the trouble may be and look into fixing the problem for you.

-Remember!
-In order to read any downloadable content, you'll need to have the correct software -- such as Acrobat Reader or Microsoft Office -- installed on your computer.
-Otherwise you won't be able to view the file you've downloaded.
+Remember: in order to read any downloadable content, you'll need to have the correct software -- such as Acrobat Reader or Microsoft Office -- installed on your computer.
+Otherwise, you won't be able to view the file you've downloaded.

 Scribd doesn't believe there's any reason to be without a good book, so go out and enjoy some offline reading today!

 It's always so frustrating when you find a title you like, you've seen the orange 'Download' option so you know you can have it for offline reading, and it just won't download properly.